eloicasamayor/delimeals_app/README.md

-DeliMeals
+# DeliMeals app

-A Meals recipies guide app.
+> Learning Flutter: Chapter III

-The data is located in a local dart file, so there is no backend.
+This project was developed following a [Flutter & Dart Course by Maximilian Schwarzmüller (Academind)](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/).
+The main learning focus is **Navigation** between screens in the app.

-## Following the Flutter Course in Udemy
+> You can see the deployed app in [Github Pages](https://eloicasamayor.github.io/delimeals_app/).

-This project was developed following the 4th section of the ["Flutter & Dart - The Complete Guide [2021 Edition]"](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/)
+> I've been writing some notes while building the app.
+Here they are.

-## Navigation
+# Navigation
 Navigator is a flutter class that helps us to move betwen screens.
 Like other classes, it needs to be connected with the context.
 In mobile apps, pages are managed as a stack.
 The user see the top-most page, so the last page added to the stack.
 - We **push()** a page into the stack so it is the top-most page and it is visible
 - We **pop()** to go back to the previous page.

-### Flutter Screens
+## Flutter Screens
 Every widget we want to use as a screen should be wrapped with a **Scaffold** widget so we can configure an appbar and some screen features.

-### Main screen of the app
+## Main screen of the app
 In the MaterialApp widget we define the first screen should be open in the app with **the "home" argument**.
 There we instantiate the class of the entry point of the app, the root screen.
 The "home" screen gets automatically the route path "/".
 We could change that by setting another path in the "initialRoute" argument.

-## Pushing a screen
+# Pushing a screen
 There are several methods to go to a different place:

-### push()
+## push()
 In the push route we pass an instance of MaterialPageRoute (or CuppertinoPageRoute).
 This takes:
 - builder: to define wich widget should be built
 - fullscreenDialog: bool to have the default animation and back arrow in the appbar or have an overlay animation and a cross to close the screen.